Mosaal/cozy-photos/ESOF/2nd-Report/2nd Report.md

 A use case is a list of actions/steps, defining the interactions between a role and a system in order to achieve a goal.
 The actor can be human or an external system.
 The use case is made up of a set of possible sequences of interactions between systems and users in a particular environment and related to a particular goal.
 It consists of a group of elements (for example, classes and interfaces) that can be used together in a way that will have an effect larger than the sum of the separate elements combined.
 The use case should contain all system activities that have significance to the users.
 A use case can be thought of as a collection of possible scenarios related to a particular goal, indeed, the use case and goal are sometimes considered to be synonymous.

 We started to create small approaches to understand the use Case diagrams.
-Actors being User, Admins and Moderators.
-Machines being Server and Application

 Bellow we will demonstrate a possible Use case Diagram for Cozy Photos.
-This diagram is based on the real system architecture posted in the following link: https://cozy.io/en/architecture/

 ![Alt Text](https://github.com/Mosaal/cozy-photos/blob/master/ESOF/2nd-Report/Cozy.bmp?raw=true "Use Case")